 Therefore, it is a necessity to investigate the portable DL approaches, which have less stringent computing and storage requirements on IoT devices.
 There are numerous studies working toward designing lightweight DL approaches.
-Because DL approaches are mainly based on Deep Neural Networks (DNNs), many of the recent advances are based on compacting neural networks, Knowledge Distillation (KD),
+Because DL approaches are mainly based on Deep Neural Networks (DNNs), many of the recent advances are based on compacting neural networks, Knowledge Distillation (KD), and modification of network structures.
+Despite the advent in compacting DL models, there are few surveys on summarizing the studies on designing lightweight DL approaches, especially for IoT scenarios.
+For example, Han et al. [3] discussed several different approaches for compacting DNNs.
+However, they did not consider the advent of KD and modification of network structures, both of which can significantly compact DNN models.

-TABLE I
+TABLE I COMPARISON OF THIS PAPER WITH REPRESENTATIVE SURVEYS

-COMPARISON OF THIS PAPER WITH REPRESENTATIVE SURVEYS
+Refs s.
+[4] [5] [6] [7] [8] This

-Refs.
-Issues [4] 2018 [5] 2020 [6] 2020 [7] 2020 [8] 2020 This paper
+Issues 2018 2020 2020 2020 2020 paper

 Compacting networks Yes Yes Yes Yes No Yes

 Knowledge distillation Partial Yes Yes No No Yes

 Modifying structures No No No Partial No Yes

 Applications in IoT No No No No Partial Yes